No items found.

 • High-quality local recording in up to 4K video

-• Seamless recording to editing workflow so you don’t need to constantly change applications
+• Seamless recording to editing workflow, so you don’t need to change applications constantly

 • Multitrack recording so you can download separate audio and video tracks of each participant for maximum control during post-production